mantorok1/homebridge-rinnai-touch-plugin/README.md

 # Homebridge Plugin for the Rinnai Touch WiFi Module
 This Homebridge Plugin allows you to control a Brivis HVAC system via a Rinnai Touch WiFi Module.
-It supports the following configurations:
+It supports the following operation modes:
-* Single controller with 1 or more zones
+* Single Temperature Set Point (ie. one controller with 1 to 5 zones including the Common zone)
-* Multiple controllers, one per zone
+* Multi Temperature Set Point (ie. one controller per zone, up to 4)

 Functions available:
-* Displaying the current state of the device
+* Displaying the current state (eg. idle, heating, cooling)
-* Switching the device to Off, Heating or Cooling modes
+* Switching to Off, Heating or Cooling modes
 * Displaying the current temperature (depends on controller model)
 * Setting the desired temperature
 * Switching zones On and Off